fanluo12/LC/SlidingWindow/README.md

 Declare 2 variables, minLeft = 0 and minLen for final substring Use hash map to store t string character occurance
 In for loop, if we find map contains key of right pointer position, map put -1 for this position's character.
 Once right position still >= 0 we add 1 to count variable.
 When count == t.length(), we need less window we have.
 So if the new window size now(right - left + 1) < minLen means we can update minLen to new window size and update minLeft as left.
 In the meantime, we can update left pointer while count == t.length() and once map contains left key, map put +1 to this key and -1 to count since new window need to update

+## 239. Sliding Window Maximum
+For loop through array and use deque to store indices, when deque is not empty and reaches k, pop first element of deque When deque is not empty and new coming position is greater than last, pop last element Once looping index greater than k - 1, update answer array with head element of deque